Thank you for choosing VeeaHub, the intelligent wireless hub that makes edge computing a reality.

 The first VeeaHub activated on a mesh is the gateway node that must be connected to the Internet.
 Additional VeeaHubs may be used to extend the range of your mesh network.
 To interconnect VeeaHubs in a mesh, just add another unit to a mesh you created earlier.
 (Note: if you are mixing different VeeaHub models in a network, the gateway should not be a VHC05.)

-If you have an LTE VeeaHub and plan to use our 4G services, make sure you add the 4G-capable VeeaHub to the mesh first to make it the gateway.
+If you have an LTE VeeaHub in your mesh and plan to use our 4G services, make sure you add the 4G-capable VeeaHub to the mesh first to make it the gateway.

 Services and Subscriptions